nrvpatel03/bamazon/README.md

 https://drive.google.com/file/d/1ZA4W6fdkN8InFN9fl8oTK4LlGwxM3f99/view

+Make sure your database is running before running this program

 ## bamazonCustomer.js Application
 The first part of the video above demonstrates this application.
 This application shows the user a list of items from a database.
 The list of items